-The gNB-to-gNB CLI interference covariance matrix is obtained by muting some resources for the UL transmissions, and the CLI could be suppressed by the MMSE-IRC receiver.
+The gNB-to-gNB CLI interference covariance matrix is obtained by muting some resources for the UL transmissions, based on a predefined pattern (in the evaluation, a comb-like muting pattern on one symbol for a PUSCH occasion is assumed) and the CLI couldcan be suppressed by the MMSE-IRC receiver.

+Note: Other muting patterns are not precluded.

 Source 1-2 (Nokia, NSB):